 Implications of fisheries connectivity for social and ecological dynamics

-We fnd that more than 60% of commercial fishing vessels the US west coast were generalists, participating in more than one fishery.
+We found that more than 60% of commercial fishing vessels the US west coast were generalists, participating in more than one fishery.
 The revenue streams of each of these generalists is thus tied to multiple fisheries, effectively connecting fisheries and setting up the potential for linked social dynamics and coupled ecological dynamics of target species that do not otherwise interact directly.
 This is the first time to our knowledge that these connections have been documented.

 The social implications of generalist fishing practices have been most directly related to reduced exposure to financial risk (Kasperski and Holland 2013; Sethi et al. 2012).
 Previous work has demonstrated that vessels with increased revenue diversity have less variable revenues, and that changes in management have been associated with reduced revenue diversity in these fisheries (Kasperski and Holland 2013).
 Thus measuring revenue diversity across vessels before and after a management change helps to understand how changes in system characteristics affect one facet of human well-being.